 - Stand facing a plyometric box that is approximately knee height (shorter for beginners and taller for advanced athletes).
 Hold a heavy dumbbell in each hand with your arms down at your sides.

-- Engage your core and glutes while you step up onto the box with your right foot, pressing through your heel to step all the way up, straightening your right leg fully.
+- Engage your core and glutes as you step up onto the box with your right foot, pressing through your heel to step all the way up and straighten your right leg fully.

 - Step your left leg up onto the box to follow so that you are standing completely on the box.

-- Step back down backward with your right foot first and then your left foot.
+- Step back down with your right foot first, then your left foot.

 - Continue leading with the right foot for all of your reps, and then switch sides.